ExistentialEnso/fed2-bot/readme.md

 ## Features

+🔍 Can scan planets you own to find ideal trade routes between them automatically

+📈 Can "walk up" new exchanges, i.e. slowly increasing stockpiles to 20k tons over time

 🍕 Ensures your character eats when stamina is low to avoid death by starvation

-📈 Able to "walk up" new exchanges, i.e. slowly increasing stockpiles to 20k tons over time

 🚀 Calculates how many cargo bays your ship has (and refuels periodically!)